Where is Brent?

 Four reasons to visit Brent

-1. Less people.
+1. Fewer people.
 As the Highway 60 corridor becomes busier every year, Brent offers a taste of what canoe travel in Algonquin used to be.
 Far from the mainstream of park activity, permit limits are rarely filled there.
 Even in peak season, many of our customers report seeing few, if any, other canoe parties on northern interior lakes like Catfish, Burntroot or Carl Wilson.

 2. A great variety of canoe trip possibilities.
 Cedar Lake is the hub for several outstanding routes, including the Petawawa River (up or downstream), the Nipissing River, routes to Kiosk and Carl Wilson Lake and several shorter routes starting off the Brent road.